xapian/xapian-docsprint/howtos/range_queries.rst

-To restrict to a date range, we need to decide how to both store the date in a document value, and how we want users to input the date range in their query. :xapian-class:`DateRangeProcessor`, which is part of Xapian, works by storing the date as a string in the form 'YYYYMMDD', and can take dates in either US style (month/day/year) or European style (day/month/year).
+To restrict to a date range, we need to decide how to both store the date in a document value, and how we want users to input the date range in their query.
+Xapian comes with :xapian-class:`DateRangeProcessor`, which requires dates to be stored in a value slot as a string in the form 'YYYYMMDD', and can take dates in most commonly used formats.
+The month/day/year format commonly used in the US can be ambiguous with the day/month/year format commonly used in much of the rest of the world so :xapian-class:`DateRangeProcessor` provides a flag to control how to interpret ambiguous cases.

 To show how this works, we're going to need to use a different dataset, because the museums data only gives years the objects were made in; we've built one